moiseevigor/moiseevigor.github.io/_appendices/2026-05-01-geometry-of-seeing-A1-lie-groups.md

   X_3 = (dL_g)_e E_2 = -\sin\theta\,\partial_x + \cos\theta\,\partial_y .\;}$$

 Note the index shuffle: $X_2$ comes from the *rotation* generator $E_3$ and
-$X_3$ from the *translation* generator $E_2$, because Part 1 numbers the frame (forward, rotation, sideways) while the $E$-basis is numbered (translate-$x$, translate-$y$, rotate).
+$X_3$ from the *translation* generator $E_2$, because Part&nbsp;1 numbers the frame (forward, rotation, sideways) while the $E$-basis is numbered (translate-$x$, translate-$y$, rotate).

-These are the same three vector fields Part 1 §3 introduced.
+These are the same three vector fields Part&nbsp;1 §3 introduced.
 Now you know where they come from: they are the basis of $\mathfrak{se}(2)$, parallel-transported across the group by left-multiplication.
-Declaring them orthonormal is exactly how Part 1 puts its left-invariant metric on
+Declaring them orthonormal is exactly how Part&nbsp;1 puts its left-invariant metric on
 $\mathrm{SE}(2)$.

 </div><!-- /.l-body -->